 Medicines are effective in treating GORD but they are only part of the solution.
 To help prevent symptoms of GORD recurring, you may need to make some important lifestyle changes.

 There are a number of lifestyle changes you can make that might help reduce heartburn and acid reflux:

 - If you are overweight, try losing weight.
 Excess weight puts pressure on your stomach, causing acid to back up your oesophagus.

 - Watch what you eat and how much you eat.
 Avoid foods that trigger your heartburn and try not to overfill your stomach.

 - If you smoke, quit.
-Smoking affects the functioning of the oesophageal sphincter
+Smoking affects the functioning of the oesophageal sphincter/valve.

-- Remain upright after a meal and use gravity to help keep stomach acids down.
+- Stay upright after a meal and use gravity to help keep stomach acid down.
 Wait at least 3 hours after eating before lying down or going to bed.

-- If symptoms occur often or at night, raise the head of your bed by 10cm (thus lifting your head slightly higher than your stomach).
+- If symptoms occur often or at night, raise the head of your bed by 10cm (to lift your head slightly higher than your stomach).

-- Avoid or reduce the use of non-steroidal anti-inflammatory drugs.
+- Avoid or reduce the use of non-steroidal anti-inflammatory drugs (NSAIDs).

 Acid reflux and oesophagitis PatientInfo, UK